seedler1/cs272-custom-env/README.md

 - A reward of -1 is given if the agent loses the hand.

 ## RL Algorithm
+We used the DQN algorithm.

-"Proximal Policy Optimization Algorithms" Paper: https://arxiv.org/pdf/1707.06347.pdf
+[prev]"Proximal Policy Optimization Algorithms" Paper: https://arxiv.org/pdf/1707.06347.pdf

-We used PPO.
+[prev] We used PPO.
 PPO stands for Proximal Policy Optimization.
 It is an on-policy, model-free policy gradient-based approach.

 We used the ray rllib implementation of PPO.
 We set the gamma to be 0.9, the learning rate to be 0.01.
 The number of rollouts was set to 4.
 We set the number of gpus to be 0.